Menu

 return "\n\n".join(text_parts)

-Image extraction sends the file to GPT-4o’s vision capability.
-The model reads text from photos, screenshots, handwritten notes — anything visual.
-We encode the image as base64 and include a detailed instruction prompt.
+Image reading sends the file to GPT-4o’s vision mode.
+The model can read printed text, screenshots, even handwriting — pretty much anything visual.
+We turn the image into base64 and pair it with a prompt that tells the model what to look for.

 python